-- 15. SIM failover is enabled by default, which means that the modem will automatically fail over from the active SIM to the next available SIM when the active SIM fails to connect.
+- 12. SIM failover is enabled by default, which means that the modem will automatically fail over from the active SIM to the next available SIM when the active SIM fails to connect.
 If enabled: - a.
 For Connection attempts before SIM failover, type the number of times that the device should attempt to connect to the active SIM before failing over to the next available SIM. - b.
-For SIM failover alternative, configure how SIM failover will function if automatic SIM switching is unavailable:

-- None: The device will perform no alternative action if automatic SIM switching is unavailable. - Reset modem: The device will reset the modem if automatic SIM switching is unavailable. - Reboot device: The device will reboot if automatic SIM switching is unavailable. - 16.
-For APN list and APN list only, the 6310-DX device uses a preconfigured list of Access Point Names (APNs) when attempting to connect to a cellular carrier for the first time.
+For SIM failover alternative, configure how SIM failover will function if automatic SIM switching is unavailable: - None: The device will perform no alternative action if automatic SIM switching is unavailable. - Reset modem: The device will reset the modem if automatic SIM switching is unavailable. - Reboot device: The device will reboot if automatic SIM switching is unavailable. - 13.
+For APN list and APN list only, the IX20 device uses a preconfigured list of Access Point Names (APNs) when attempting to connect to a cellular carrier for the first time.
 After the device has successfully connected, it will remember the correct APN.
 As a result, it is generally not necessary to configure APNs.
-See Configure cellular modem APNs for further information and instructions for setting an APN. - 17.
-(Optional) To configure the IP address of a custom gateway or a custom netmask: - a.
-Click Custom gateway to expand. - b.
-Click Enable. - c.
+See Configure cellular modem APNs for further information and instructions for setting an APN. - 14.
+(Optional) To configure the IP address of a custom gateway or a custom netmask:

+- a.
+Click Custom gateway to expand.

+- b.
+Click Enable.

+- c.
 For Gateway/Netmask, enter the IP address and netmask of the custom gateway.
 To override only the gateway netmask, but not the gateway IP address, use all zeros for the IP address.
-For example, 0.0.0./32 will use the network-provided gateway, but with a /32 netmask. - 18.
-Optional IPv4 configuration items: - a.
-Click IPv4 to expand. - b.
+For example, 0.0.0./32 will use the network-provided gateway, but with a /32 netmask.

+- 15. Optional IPv4 configuration items:

+- a.
+Click IPv4 to expand.

+- b.
 IPv4 support is Enabled by default.
-Click to disable. - c.
-Set the Metric. - See Configure WAN/WWAN priority and default route metrics for further information about metrics. - d.
-For Weight, type the relative weight for default routes associated with this interface.
-For multiple active interfaces with the same metric, Weight is used to load balance traffic to the interfaces. - e.
-Set the Management priority.
-This determines which interface will have priority for central management activity.
-The interface with the highest number will be used. - f.
-Set the MTU. - g.
-For Use DNS: - Always: DNS will always be used for this WWAN; when multiple interfaces have the same DNS server, the interface with the lowest metric will be used for DNS requests. - When primary default route: Only use the DNS servers provided for this WWAN when the WWAN is the primary route. - Never: Never use DNS servers for this WWAN.
+Click to disable.

+- c.
+Set the Metric.